'Everyone’s trying their best, it’s just not coming off for us': Sutcliffe reflects on Rhinos' slump

-Liam Sutcliffe: Leeds Rhinos centre says second half performance against Castleford Tigers was something to build on ahead of Super League clasdh with St Helens
+Liam Sutcliffe: Leeds Rhinos centre says second half performance against Castleford Tigers was something to build on ahead of Super League clash with St Helens

 It was scant consolation, but Liam Sutcliffe reckons the second half Leeds Rhinos’ Betfred Challenge Cup defeat by Castleford Tigers has give them something to build on.